Neolithic decline

-The Neolithic decline was a rapid collapse in populations between five and six thousand years ago (approximately 3000 BC) during the Neolithic period in western Eurasia.
+The Neolithic decline was a rapid collapse in populations between about 3450 and 3000 BCE during the Neolithic period in western Eurasia.
 The specific causes of that broad population decline are still debated.
-While heavily-populated settlements were regularly created, abandoned, and resettled during the Neolithic, after around 5400 years ago, a great number of those settlements were permanently abandoned.
+While heavily populated settlements were regularly created, abandoned, and resettled during the Neolithic, after around 5400 years ago, a great number of those settlements were permanently abandoned.
 The population decline is associated with worsening agricultural conditions and a decrease in cereal production.
 Other suggested causes include the emergence of communicable diseases spread from animals living in close quarters with humans.

-Conditions for the population increase that preceded the decline are generally ascribed to rapid population growth between 5950 and 5550 BP.
-That growth was catalysed by the introduction of agriculture, along with the spread of technologies such as pottery, the wheel, and animal husbandry.
-After the Neolithic decline, there were massive human migrations from the Pontic–Caspian steppe into eastern and central Europe, in approximately 4600 BP.
+The population increase between 5950 and 5550 BP (4000 to 3600 BC) that preceded the decline was catalysed by the introduction of agriculture, along with the spread of technologies such as pottery, the wheel, and animal husbandry.
+After the Neolithic decline, there were massive human migrations from the Pontic–Caspian steppe into eastern and central Europe, beginning approximately 4800 BP (2850 BC).

 Plague

+An ancient version of the Yersinia pestis has come up from multiple skeletal studies throughout Eurasia, skeletons which have dated back to around the estimated periods of the Neolithic Decline.
+Additionally, genomes of the plague have been found as far back as 5,000 BP in areas such as Latvia and Sweden.